 Above all else Theater means family.
 From all this I’ve gained experience in advertising, graphics and acting the segued into life skills of public speaking, time management, and most of all not to be, or to be less nervous in front of crowds.
 It has boosted my confidence, my comfort and my “extended theater family.”

 LATTE Theater means a lot of different things to me.
-Throughout my years of involvement I’ve had many different opportunities.
+Throughout my years of involvement I’ve had many different roles.
 I’ve been an actor, director, playwright, and stage manager.
 I’ve been a student and a teacher.
 All of these things have given me insight and taught me individual life lessons.
-Knowing the people and working together with them has been an unforgettable experience.
+It has been and continues to be an unforgettable experience.

-Working with the advertising and marketing section, I gained confidence in everyday personal interactions.
-By becoming a playwright I improved my writing skills considerably while having fun and making jokes with my peers and mentors.
-By acting I grew to appreciate others allowed myself to let down my guard in a new way.
-This has helped me tremendously when I am put into new and difficult situations.
+Working with the advertising and marketing section, I gained confidence walking business-to-business.
+By becoming a playwright I improved my writing skills considerably while simultaneously having fun with my peers and mentors.
+By acting I allowed myself to let down my guard in a new way, which has helped me tremendously when I am put into new and difficult situations.
 My public speaking skills have improved dramatically and I’m more confident when around large groups of strangers.
-By being a director to my peers, as well as to younger children, I learned tack in a new way.
+By being a director to my peers, as well as to younger children, I learned tact in a new way.
 Being a stage manager allowed me to improve my organization.
 I learned so much from theater simply by being involved and having fun.